 Once the court has made orders concerning custody and visitation, it can be extremely difficult to get those orders changed at a later date.
 For this reason, if your case involves an issue concerning child custody and visitation, it is critical that you choose an attorney who has the experience to handle your legal matter and understands how important your child’s future is to you.
 Therefore, whether you are seeking or opposing a request involving custody or visitation, contact The Law Office of Robert Goldsmith to find out what your options are and get the help you need.

 At The Law Office of Robert Goldsmith, we handle all aspects of child custody and visitation.
-With more than 20 years of legal experience, Irvine child custody attorney Robert Goldsmith can help you protect your children and work out a custody plan that will be effective for years to come.
+With more than 20 years of legal experience, Newport Beach child custody attorney Robert Goldsmith can help you protect your children and work out a custody plan that will be effective for years to come.
 We also help clients with paternity cases, post-divorce child custody modifications, move-away orders and other matters related to child custody.
 When it comes to the custody and visitation of your child, you can trust the advice and experience of The Law Office of Robert Goldsmith to help you when you need it most.

 Understanding Types Of Custody